loading

 There is no universal answer, but practical guidelines include:

-• Choose RS485 when stability, distance, and noise immunity matter most
+• – Choose RS485 when field-level stability, long cable runs, multi-drop wiring, and noise immunity are the main priorities

 The best solution is often determined by the environment, not by the technology itself.